Metropolitan Manila Transit Corporation: Taxi operations

 In 1975, to address a shortage of taxis, the MTC ventured into taxi operations with an initial fleet of 50 Harabas Taksi taxicabs manufactured by the Francisco Motors Corporation.
 These were also supplemented by a fleet of 50 Ford Escorts in 1977.

 Taxicab drivers were given a chance to own their vehicles through daily installments for a period of two years.
 Once the installments are paid in full, drivers are invited to join a semi-cooperative plan, where the driver could avail bulk purchases of spare parts and maintenance services from MTC.

 At its peak, the MMTC operated a fleet of 248 taxicab units of various models.
 Taxi operations were eventually phased out in July 1983 and were sold on April 7, 1984 to the Metro Manila Taxi Service Cooperative, a private entity created to assume MMTC's taxi operations.

 Board of directors

-The MMTC was governed by a board of directors consisting of six ex-officio cabinet members.
-The board was chaired by the general manager or governor of Metro Manila, who also served as the MMTC chairman.
-The other board members included the Secretary of Transportation and Communications, who acted as Vice Chairman, the Secretary of National Defense, the Secretary of Industry, the Secretary of Finance, the Secretary of Public Highways, and one additional member appointed by the President of the Philippines, with a term limited to two years.
+From 1974 to 1975, the MMTC was governed by a board of directors composed of five ex-officio cabinet members and two presidential appointees.